bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/operator_precedence.md

 Evaluating the right side 8</code></pre></td></tr></tbody></table>

 The difference in associativity comes into play when there are multiple operators of the same precedence.
-With only one operator or operators of different precedences, associativity doesn't affect the output, as seen in the example above.
+With only one operator or operators of different precedences, associativity doesn’t affect the output, as seen in the example above.
 In the example below, observe how associativity affects the output when multiple of the same operator are used.

 <table><colgroup><col style="width: 50%" /><col style="width: 50%" /></colgroup><tbody><tr class="odd"><td>Code</td><td>Output</td></tr><tr class="even"><td><pre data-language="js"><code>function echo(name, num) {
     console.log(&quot;Evaluating the &quot; + name + &quot; side&quot;);